aws-samples/eks-workshop-developers/website/docs/containers/python/integration-ecr.md

 docker-compose up
 ```

-Using Finch to compose and pull the image from Amazon ECR:
+Alternatively, if you're using Finch, run the following command to compose and pull the image from Amazon ECR:

 ```bash
 finch compose up